 CES 2017: ZTE Blade V8 Pro hands-on

-ZTE Blade V8 Pro at a glance
+ZTE Blade V8 Pro hands-on

 - 25 Apr 2018

 I Just Ordered This Phone The Other Day via Amazon.com, I Like The Phone Considering The Specs To Price Ratio.
 That Being Said I Wish Two Things This Phone Had That It Doesn't Have Compared To My "Old" LG G2 - The G2 Has a Better Screen-to-Body Rati...

 - 30 Oct 2017

 To all the "techies", before you tear me a new one...just hear me out.
 As a newcomer and admitted "novice" to cellar tech, while I both value and appreciate your "in-depth" analysis of products like this one ( I feel that your incites keep the indust...

 - 19 Sep 2017